-During the three months ended March 31, 2020, we repurchased a portion of our outstanding senior notes on the open market, paying \$122.1 million plus accrued interest to repurchase \$162.7 million of the notes.
+During the three months ended March 31, 2020, the Partnership repurchased a portion of its outstanding senior notes on the open market, paying \$122.1 million plus accrued interest to repurchase \$162.7 million of the notes.
 The repurchases resulted in a \$39.3 million net gain, which included the write-off of \$1.3 million in related debt issuance costs.

-During April 2020, we made further repurchases of our outstanding senior notes on the open market, paying \$117.8 million to repurchase \$140.5 million of the notes.
+During April 2020, the Partnership made further repurchases of its outstanding senior notes on the open market, paying \$117.8 million to repurchase \$140.5 million of the notes.

-We may retire or purchase various series of our outstanding debt through cash purchases and/or exchanges for other debt, in open market purchases, privately negotiated transactions or otherwise.
+We or the Partnership may retire or purchase various series of our outstanding debt through cash purchases and/or exchanges for other debt, in open market purchases, privately negotiated transactions or otherwise.
 Such repurchases or exchanges, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
 The amounts involved may be material.